Easy Screen Flexibility

 Here is an example of a column view, configured with small, medium, and large breakpoints.

-Configuring a Column Layout
+Configure a Column Container

 The Column container allows you to switch between three different views depending on the size of your Perspective Session.
 In this example, let's create a data entry form for the company's client list.
 We'll create a view and add components, then we'll switch between the views to arrange the components for each layout size.